 Here is a link to an amazing sermon by John Ortberg on Jesus Christ’s counter-cultural treatment of women.
 (Preached at Willow Creek on May 8, 2011 and entitled “You are More.”)
 I was touched and encouraged by the sermon, and thankful for the increasing number of Evangelicals speaking out with more egalitarian views.

-I am so saddened by the women turned off of Christianity because they perceive it as anti-woman.
+I am saddened by the women turned off of Christianity because they perceive it as anti-woman.
 For example, here is a quote from a secular feminist group explaining why they are “secular” and anti-religion:

 Secular means i.e. ‘without religion’ and include atheists, secularists and anti-theists, who see the harm that has been done to people, particularly women by the patriarchal religions – Judaism, Christianity and Islam that treat women as second class citizens.

 Since we are still living in a fallen world (Genesis 3) and awaiting the final redemption that will come when Christ returns – it is not surprising that women world wide still struggle for equality.
-However, the Christian church should be leading the way and be a positive example for the treatment of women!
+However, the church should be leading the way and should be a positive example for the treatment of women.
 Sadly, this is too often not the case.
 The church needs to catch up to Jesus!

-I am so thankful for the organization “Christians for Biblical Equality” which affirms and promotes the biblical truth that all believers—without regard to gender, ethnicity or class—must exercise their God-given gifts with equal authority and equal responsibility in church, home and world.
+I am thankful for the organization “Christians for Biblical Equality” which affirms and promotes the biblical truth that all believers—without regard to gender, ethnicity or class—must exercise their God-given gifts with equal authority and equal responsibility in church, home and world.
 Jesus Christ IS good news for women!